 - the name and contact details of the other person/s involved in the matter (where possible)

 - a clear statement giving the reasons why you think the decision is wrong

 Download the Appeals Form (above) and email your appeal to firstname.lastname@example.org, or post or drop off the appeal to your local Believe Housing Australia office.

 After you lodge an appeal

-Within five days of the hearing, the Appeals Panel will send you a written report on its decision.
+The Appeals Panel can make new decisions and will provide you with a written report on its decision.